Better safe than sorry: legal guidelines for influencer marketing

 The infographic below, made by Mediakix, shows a summary of the new FTC guidelines.
 The bottom line of all these rules is to be more transparent about influencer partnerships.

-- picking the right size of influencers
+- Finding the right influencers to fit your brand

 Do you want your own influencer marketing campaign?
 Contact us